ganwh64/Seeed-Studio-Final-Project-Intern-/README.md

 While our initial focus was on promoting hygiene among children, the beauty of this system lies in its foundational simplicity and adaptability.
 It's not just for small kids; its core functionality is non-contact presence detection combined with clear visual and audio reminders, making it invaluable for a wide range of applications.

-  * Elderly Care: For elderly individuals with dementia, who may forget crucial safety steps like turning off the fire stove or water taps, this system could be easily adapted.
+  * **Elderly Care**: For elderly individuals with dementia, who may forget crucial safety steps like turning off the fire stove or water taps, this system could be easily adapted.
 Imagine a gentle, automated reminder system based on detected presence, designed to enhance safety and provide peace of mind in their living environment.
-  * Resource Management: Beyond personal safety and hygiene, the same principles can be applied to resource management, such as a carpark system to track available spaces (occupied vs. empty), or even indicating the occupancy of meeting rooms or shared facilities.
+  * **Resource Management**: Beyond personal safety and hygiene, the same principles can be applied to resource management, such as a carpark system to track available spaces (occupied vs. empty), or even indicating the occupancy of meeting rooms or shared facilities.
-  * Meeting Room Status Indicator: Place the sensor at the doorway to show if a meeting room is in use.
+  * **Meeting Room Status Indicator**: Place the sensor at the doorway to show if a meeting room is in use.
-  * Private Office Occupancy: Discreetly indicate if a private office is occupied or available.
+  * **Private Office Occupancy**: Discreetly indicate if a private office is occupied or available.
-  * Resource Availability: Monitor the occupancy of shared resources like study carrels, sound booths, or equipment rooms.
+  * **Resource Availability**: Monitor the occupancy of shared resources like study carrels, sound booths, or equipment rooms.
-  * Queue Management: Detect if a service counter or specific waiting area is free or occupied, aiding in customer flow.
+  * **Queue Management**: Detect if a service counter or specific waiting area is free or occupied, aiding in customer flow.
-  * Home Automation: Trigger smart lighting or HVAC adjustments based on room occupancy.
+  * **Home Automation**: Trigger smart lighting or HVAC adjustments based on room occupancy.
-  * Meeting Room Status Indicator
-  * Private Office Occupancy
-  * Resource Availability (e.g., study carrels, sound booths)
-  * Queue Management
-  * Home Automation (e.g., smart lighting or HVAC adjustments)

 ### 5.3 Possible Enhancements